MichelleGDyason/Hello-World/README.md

 # Hello-World
 in the first stages of learning what this is all about.
 I got here from YouTube.
-2 years ago youtube had a button I could press that engaged my webcam and microphone which then allowed me to hit the upload button and presto it was posted in my youtube channel.  this has all changed now I have to download an encoder and I chose this one but it's not downloading so I need to join so here I am looking to learn something
+2 years ago youtube had a button I could press that engaged my webcam and microphone which then allowed me to hit the upload button and presto it was posted in my youtube channel.  this has all changed now I have to download an encoder and I chose this one but it's not downloading so I need to join so here I am looking to learn something i' currently studying for a Master of Environment. i live in Australia, Melbourne. i have 3 cats and work four days out of the week. i want to live self-sufficiently, i guess that' why i' a bit of a jack of all trades, and looking forward to learning about this one.